BitBallers/GammaRayKitten/README.txt

 Team Name: Bit Ballers
 Jay Miller, Trevor Aron, Glen Smith, Bertha Hu

-We have added level 3, which contains a new enemy type, the insect.
-The insect is significantly faster than the slimes, hence a more challenging enemy.
-There is also a new landscape to the level, which gives it a more sinister feel than the previous two levels.
-Right now there is only 1 enemy type per each level.
-This is simply to emphasize the differences in levels, but in the final game it is likely that there will be a mixture of enemies on each level, and that mixture will be determined by the difficulty of the level.
-This week, we added support for that functionality (multiple enemy types per level, spawned at a certain percentage).

-We also added a new item type, which like all items, will randomly appear in the item room (each item has a equal probability of appearing).
-This new item is a shield.
-When the player picks up this item, they are given full health, and the maximum amount of health they can obtain increases from 5 to 6.

-We also revised the enemy AI system so that if there is not a valid path towards the player, they will "wander" around, as opposed to staying still.
-Although this "wandering" includes staying stationary, for strategic reasons.

-Finally, we finally added interlevel cutscenes, which are pretty dope.
+We have added Level 4, along with an additonal enemy type, a pink colored slime, aka the "Super Slime".
+These super slimes differ from the normal green ones in that they take 2 shots to kill as opposed to one.
+The new level also features a different looking environment.

+Improvements:
+-Each level now has a mixture of enemies.
+This mixture of enemies is determined by a preset probability distribution for each enemy type at each level.
+For example, on the first level, for each enemy spawned, there is an 80% chance it will be a basic green slime (the easiest enemy) and a 20% chance it will be a scientist (the second easiest enemy).
+While on the last level, there is a 60% chance of spawning a super slime while there is a 20% chance of spawning a bug and a 20% chance of spawning a scientist.

+-There is a new item that is a beer bottle.
+When the player picks up the beer bottle, it makes the shots move like a sine wave instead of a straight line.
+This power-up helps the player because it greatly increases the hit radius of each shot.

+-We have also added a new item type, called "Activated Items".
+Activated items are items that don't kick in automatically but are instead activated with the space bar.
+After the player uses an activated item, there is a cool down period before it can be used again.
+When the item is in this cool down period, it will appear faded out on the HUD.

+-We added a new activated item called the shield.
+When the shield item is activated, a blue aura will appear around the player until the shield wears off.
+While the shield is on, the player is invincible and will not lose health if it runs into an enemy or is hit by an enemy bullet.

+-We added another new activated item called the laser.
+The laser shoots a wide beam in the direction that the player is currently facing.
+The laser also can penetrate through walls, making it useful in many situations.
+An extra artistic feature related to the laser is that, when the player is equipped with the laser, the cat is animated with a laser-goggle eye-patch!

+CHEATS TO HELP YOU OUT:
 To skip levels, press 0.
+To equip the laser, press 9.
+To equip the shield, press 8.

 To run the game, type "python game.py".